ibm-cloud-docs/FileStorage/faqs.md

 NFSv3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.
 You can enable this feature in NFSv4.1, by editing the domain information and running the `rpcidmapd` or a similar service.
 For more information, see [Implementing no_root_squash for NFS](/docs/FileStorage?topic=FileStorage-mountingLinux#norootsquash).

 When {{site.data.keyword.filestorage_short}} is used in a VMware&reg; deployment, NFSv4.1 might be the better choice for your implementation.
-For more information about the different features of each version and what is supported by VMware&reg;, see [NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-8A929FE4-1207-4CC5-A086-7016D73C328F.html){: external}.
+For more information, see [Best Practices For Running NFS with VMware vSphere](https://www.vmware.com/docs/best-practices-for-running-nfs-with-vmware-vsphere){: external}.

+## Can multiple hosts in my VMware deployment with different NFS protocols access the same file share?
+{: faq}
+{: #vmware-multiple-host-nfs}
+{: support}

+No. You can't use different NFS versions to mount the same datastore on multiple hosts.
+Because NFS 3 and NFS 4.1 clients don't use the same locking protocol.
+Accessing the same virtual disks from two incompatible clients might result in incorrect behavior and cause data corruption.
+For more information,, see [NFS File Locking](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-storage-8-0/working-with-datastores-in-vsphere-storage-environment/nfs-datastore-concepts-and-operations-in-vsphere-environment/guidelines-and-requirements-for-nfs-storage-with-esxi/nfs-file-locking.html){: external}.

 ## Can VAAI and HW acceleration be enabled in our VMware deployments?
 {: #isVAAIsupported}